 Configuring your Email Settings

-NOTE: This option uses the email address entered for your location.
-To change this address navigate to Management Module > Locations
+Note: Send from Location email address is recommended.
+This option uses the email address entered for your Location.
+To change this address navigate to Management Module / Locations